tom-q-beep/IVERubbish/README.md

-god damnit

 here you go, the IVE rubbish bin project

-im not responsible for any data loss / library change duh i dont have 48 hours a day
+*im not responsible for any data loss / library change + i dont have 48 hours a day